 Stack Rock Reserve

-This reserve offers the people of the treasure valley a trail system that is surrounded by forested landscapes that are dominated by Ponderosa pine, and Douglas Fir.
-This reserve differs from all of the other City of Boise owned reserves because of its relative long distance from the city and the fact that it is a forest dominated landscape instead of an upland shrub/grassland dominated landscape.
+This reserve offers the people of the Treasure Valley a trail system that is surrounded by forested landscapes that are dominated by Ponderosa Pine and Douglas Fir.
+This reserve differs from all other City of Boise owned reserves because of its' relative long distance from the city and the fact that it is a forest dominated landscape instead of an upland shrub/grassland dominated landscape.

 Hours of Operation

 Park is open from sunrise to sunset.

 Smoking and vaping are prohibited in all City of Boise parks, including within 20 feet of the Boise River Greenbelt, except in designated areas within Ann Morrison and Julia Davis Parks and at city-owned golf courses.

 Unauthorized vehicles will be towed at owner's risk and expense.
 You can contact Boise Valley Towing by calling (208) 389-9707.

 In 2018, the ecological conditions of Stack Rock Reserve were assessed to include plant species inventories, shrub and perennial bunchgrass density, vegetative cover, and more.
 These data are used to guide management of the reserve.